-ICJW is promoting the Get your Gett International Agunah Day Campaign, focusing on March 9 – the date of the Fast of Esther, which was chosen because it symbolizes Jewish women campaigning for their rights.
+ICJW promoted the Get your Gett International Agunah Day Campaign, focusing on March 9 – the date of the Fast of Esther, which was chosen because it symbolizes Jewish women campaigning for their rights.

 The refusal to grant a religious divorce is a violation of human rights and the ideals of equality, personal freedom, marriage, and happiness.
 The consequences for the chained women include the inability to remarry in a Jewish ceremony without a Gett, and the risk of subsequent children becoming mamzerim (illegitimate) for ten generations.